Zetland

 How does the suburb of Zetland's income rank nationally?

-The suburb of Zetland's income level is among the highest in Australia according to the latest ATO data aggregated by AreaSearch for FY-23.
-The suburb of Zetland's median income among taxpayers is $69,129 and the average income stands at $84,315, which compares to figures for Greater Sydney's of $60,817 and $83,003 respectively.
+The suburb of Zetland shows a median taxpayer income of $69,129 and an average of $84,315 according to the latest postcode level ATO data aggregated by AreaSearch for FY-23.
+This is among the highest in Australia, contrasting with Greater Sydney's median income of $60,817 and average income of $83,003.
 Based on Wage Price Index growth of 8.86% since FY-23, current estimates would be approximately $75,254 (median) and $91,785 (average) as of September 2025.

 What is the disposable income in the suburb of Zetland?